ReaperOAK/KCAdashboard/src/components/attendance/docs.md

 ### ExportControls
 - Controls for selecting date range and export format, and exporting attendance reports.
+- Responsive and accessible, with improved spacing and focus states.
 - Props:
   - `dateRange`: {start, end}
   - `setDateRange`: function